erin-smith/menu-maker/README.md

 # Menu Maker

 ## Description
-  An Interactive Menu Maker Dashboard app that allows the user to view, update, edit and create menus for their restaurant.
+  An Interactive Menu Maker Dashboard app that allows the user to view, update, edit and create menus for their restaurant!
 The app displays scrollable menus with buttons for adding, editing, uploading pictures and changing Serving hours.
-It includes 2 modals and a sliding side panel.
+A user can also add new categories.
+The app includes 2 modals and a sliding side panel.

 ## Technologies Used